WentaoZhan1998/WentaoZhan1998.github.io/_pages/projects.md

 ## Neural Networks for Geospatial Data

 Analysis of geospatial data has traditionally been model-based, with a fixed mean model, customarily specified as a linear regression on the covariates, and a Gaussian process covariance model, encoding the spatial dependence.
-We propose **NN-GLS** that embeds neural networks directly within the traditional Gaussian process (GP) geostatistical model to accommodate non-linear mean functions while retaining all other advantages of GP, like explicit modeling of the spatial covariance and predicting at new locations via kriging.
+We propose [NN-GLS](https://www.tandfonline.com/doi/full/10.1080/01621459.2024.2356293) that embeds neural networks directly within the traditional Gaussian process (GP) geostatistical model to accommodate non-linear mean functions while retaining all other advantages of GP, like explicit modeling of the spatial covariance and predicting at new locations via kriging.

 We provide the first large-sample results for any neural network algorithm for irregular spatial data, including the consistency and finite sample concentration rates which quantifies the need to accurately model the spatial covariance in neural networks for dependent data.

 NN-GLS admits a representation as a special type of graph neural network, which takes kriging weights for graph convolution.
 The idea can be easily generalized to a wider range of deep-learning approach, which led to "spatially-informed deep-learning" as a promising future direction.

 **Related publications**
 - Zhan, W., & Datta, A. (2024).
 Neural networks for geospatial data.
-Journal of the American Statistical Association, 1–21.
+Journal of the American Statistical Association, 1–21. [link](https://www.tandfonline.com/doi/full/10.1080/01621459.2024.2356293)

-{% include figure.liquid path="assets/img/real_3.png" width="95%" caption='Prediction interval from NN-GLS' %}
+{% include figure.liquid path="assets/img/updated_NN_figure.png" caption='' width="95%" %}

 ---

-## GeospaNN: a formal implementation of the Neural Networks for geospatial data
+## GeospaNN: A python package

-GeospaNN is a package for geospatial analysis using neural networks that explicitly accounts for spatial correlation in the data.
+[GeospaNN](https://wentaozhan1998.github.io/geospaNN-doc/) is a package for geospatial analysis using neural networks that explicitly accounts for spatial correlation in the data.
 The package implements the NN-GLS method and is developed using PyTorch and under the framework of PyG library.
 GeospaNN is a geographically-informed Graph Neural Network (GNN) for analyzing large and irregular geospatial data, that combines multi-layer perceptrons, Gaussian processes, and generalized least squares (GLS) loss.
 GeospaNN offers both regression function estimation and spatial prediction.
 The sparse approximation in NN-GLS allows efficient computation in geospaNN, which scale up to sample sizes of hundreds of thousands.

 **Related publications**
 - Zhan, W., & Datta, A. (2024).
-GeospaNN: an Implementation of Geospatial Neural Networks (Manuscript in prepartion)
+GeospaNN: an Implementation of Geospatial Neural Networks (Manuscript in preparation)

-{% include figure.liquid path="assets/img/updated_NN_figure.png" caption='Architecture geospaNN' width="95%" %}
+{% include figure.liquid path="assets/img/updated_NN_figure.png" width="95%" caption='Architecture of geospaNN' %}

 ---